OutSystems/docs-support/src/troubleshooting/infrastructure-management/slower-queries.md

 ## Symptoms

-A query runs slower than usual after deleting or updating a significant amount of rows.
+Database queries start to run slower than usual after deleting or updating a significant amount of rows.

-You are using the OutSystems Platform with either SQL Server or Oracle backend.

 ## Cause